77 °F / 26 °C

 The city has numerous old houses with grand balconies, giving it a distinctive look.
-Port Fuad is Port Said's twin city.
-It lies on the eastern bank of the canal.
-The two coexist, to the extent that there's hardly any town centre in Port Fuad.
-They are connected by free ferries that are running all through the day, and together form a metropolitan area with more than a million residents which extends both on the African and Asian sides of Suez Canal.
-The world's only other metropolitan area that also spans two continents is Istanbul.
+Port Fuad (twin city) is on the eastern bank of the canal.
+Both cities are connected with free of charge ferries running all day, and together form a metro area (population over 1 million) which extends on both African and Asian sides of Suez Canal.
+World's other metropo area that also spans two continents is Istanbul (Turkey).

 Port Said cruise terminal